-Medical cannabis and cannabinoids in raw or dried flowers, oils, capsules, powders, edibles, and topicals may reduce pain, and some evidence shows benefit with nausea, vomiting, and sleep, but little evidence of improving treatment outcomes.
+Medical cannabis and cannabinoids in raw or dried flowers, oils, capsules, powders, edibles, and topicals may reduce pain, and some evidence shows benefit with nausea and anxiety, but little evidence of improving treatment outcomes.

 Safety and precautions

 We advise medical supervision and monitoring when using cannabis for medical purposes.
+Cannabis can cause upsetting experiences for some people, including psychosis, distress, anxiety, and sedation.

 The proportions of THC and CBD in cannabis can vary widely from one product to another, and the proportion of THC has increased considerably in the last few decades in some varieties.1Hilzenrath D. Legal pot is more potent than ever—and still largely unregulated.
 KFF Health News.
 May 9, 2023.
 Viewed May 18, 2023.
 More potent products may be contributing to a large number of visits to emergency departments for cannabis-related issues—more than 800,000 in the US in 2021.2Drug Abuse Warning Network (DAWN).
 Findings from Drug-Related Emergency Department Visits, 2021.
 US Department of Health and Human Services Substance Abuse and Mental Health Services Administration.
 December 2022.

-Cancer risk or promotion
+Cancer risk

 Cannabis use is linked to higher risk of some types of cancer.